 Schwinn has recently rolled out a limited-production (there are only 1,400 available) version of its iconic 1971 Grey Ghost, similar to the one Mike rides in the show Stranger Things.
 Based on the original steel Sting-Ray frame, the Ghost rocks rising ape handles, a sprawling banana seat, and 20-inch rear tire, not to mention coaster brakes, and anachronistically named “sissy bar” for the passenger backrest.

 Science-obsessed and all about the STEM, Luciana is American Girl’s 2018 Girl of the Year.
 She’s an 18-inch-tall “natural-born” leader of Chilean descent who aspires to be the first person/doll to walk on Mars and who the company (and NASA) hopes will inspire young girls ⏤ including your 10-year-old birthday girl ⏤ to get excited about space and science.

 MekaMon are 10-inch-tall, off-the-shelf robot warriors that use Pokemon-style augmented reality to do battle both in your house and on your smartphone screen.
-They’re also modular, so kids can add smart weapons (avenger cannon, falcon rail gun) and shields (iron citadel, neutron shield) to increase the robot’s powers.
+(What a great birthday gift, right?)
+They’re also modular, so 10-year-old kids can add smart weapons (avenger cannon, falcon rail gun) and shields (iron citadel, neutron shield) to increase the robot’s powers.